Surveillance and Monitoring

 Note: baby monitors are included within the Ofsted guidance as a listening device unless they are being used to monitor the welfare of a baby when adults are not present, e.g. when a baby is sleeping during the day.
 A parent may choose to use their personal mobile phone as a baby monitor when the baby is sleeping, and this is acceptable.
 Nevertheless, it should not be used to monitor another person's activity.

 CCTV: is closed-circuit television system on a private network.
 Footage is monitored mainly for surveillance and security purposes.
-Systems use cameras that send the images to monitors placed elsewhere.
+The system uses strategically placed cameras that send the images to monitors placed elsewhere.

-If a setting uses CCTV to monitor places of public access, such as the exterior of a building, or public space (such as the hallway, dining or living room), the Data Protection Act 2018 may apply (which upholds the rights of people whose images are captured).
-There should be clear notices alerting the public to its presence and the reason for its use.
+If a setting uses CCTV to monitor places of public access, such as the exterior of a building, there should be clear notices alerting the public to its presence and the reason for its use.
 The notice should include contact details in order to enable a person to access and review any images of them (this is called a subject access request (SAR)).

 CCTV must not be used to replace or supplement staffing.

-Monitoring of personal electronic devices: this includes monitoring the use of a child's own laptop, mobile phone or any other personal electronic device.
+Monitoring of personal electronic devices: this includes monitoring the use of a child's own laptop, desktop, tablet, mobile phone or any other personal electronic device.
 This must be carried out with their permission.

 It is permissible to monitor online activity if it relates to the use of filters and monitoring the effectiveness of those filters to protect children from exposure to inappropriate online material and contact.
 This activity must be included in the Home's written policy and procedure.